nebari-dev/nebari-docs/docs/docs/tutorials/using_dask.md

 **With great power comes great responsibility**

-Remember to shut down your cluster once you are done, otherwise this will be running in the background, and you might incur on unplanned costs.
+Remember to shut down your cluster once you are done, otherwise this will be running in the background, and you might incur unplanned costs.
 You can do this from your Jupyter notebook:

 ```python